MorvanZhou/sudoku/README.md

 """
 ```

-A solving max try number can set as following:
+A solving max try number (default to 10) can set as following:

 ```python
 import sudokum